okayama1/ETC5513_2022_Assignment2/README.md

 # Assignment2
-This is the repo for ETC5513 Assignment 2 due on Friday April 16 at 5:00pm.
+This is the repo for ETC5513 Assignment 2 due on Friday April 15 at 16:30pm (Melbourne time).

 # The Goals of the assignment: